TryItOnline/cixl/devlog/gradual_generics.md

 ```
    /*
-     Takes and returns a start value compatible with $in's item type
+     Takes and a start value and returns a result compatible with $in's item type.
    */

    func: my-sum(start Arg1:0 in Seq<Num>)(_ Arg1:0)